 Sitting down to work on a puzzle with your kids can be one of the best ways to connect with them.
 Whether you have a toddler, preschooler, or big kid, puzzle time can become an excellent way to deepen your bonding and connection!
 And if you are introducing puzzles to your kid to spend more one-on-one time or help encourage independent play, the benefits are countless.
 Happy puzzling!

-Puzzles for kids can help to improve:
+Puzzles for kids can help:

 - Attention